LastPad is a reusable menstrual pad – TechCrunch

 “When we got the LCA report for the LastTissue and LastSwab they were so much better than I have imagined,” she adds.

-From this year the European Union has started banning the sale of some single use plastic items (such as Q-tips and disposable cutlery) as reducing plastic waste is one of the goals for regional lawmakers.
+From this year the European Union has started banning the sale of some single-use plastic items (such as Q-tips and disposable cutlery) as reducing plastic waste is one of the goals for regional lawmakers.
 And — globally — regulators are increasingly looking for quick wins to shrink the environmental impact of the fast moving consumer goods market’s long standing love affair with plastic.

 But some disposable product categories are simply more essential than others — which makes it hard for lawmakers to just ban plenty of wasteful, polluting products.
 So developing innovative, reusable alternatives is one way to help lighten the usage load.